kenrickhatton/KH-WebSchoolin/ReadMe.txt

 Hello world.

-This is the first task i had to do on my course.
+This is the first task I had to do on my course.
-I know its trivial but i have high hope to contribute to the wonderful world of code the very near future.
+I know its trivial, but I have high hope of contributing to the wonderful world of Coding in the very near future.

-Watch this space.
+So Watch this space.